With an impressively light build and powerful Tektro brakes, the CYCLE Kids 16 inch is a great bike for aggressive city riders. Read the full review!

 The downside to a higher gain ratio is that starting the bike from a stop takes considerably more effort than a bike with a lower gain ratio.
 As a result, we typically don’t recommend bikes with higher gain ratios for beginning or really timid riders as that initial push can deter some riders.
 Higher gain ratios are also not recommended when riding on hilly terrains as pedaling a bike with a high gain ratio up a hill is also very challenging.

-To put gain ratios into perspective, the woom 3 which is our top pick for really timid riders, has a gain ratio of 3.34.
+To put gain ratios into perspective, the woom 3 which is our top pick for really timid riders, has a gain ratio of 3.56.
 The woom is very easy to start pedaling, but doesn’t reach as high of maximum speeds.
-The average gain ratio for a 16″ bike is around 3.5, which is found on the Guardian Ethos 16 Inch and the Raleigh Rowdy.
+The woom 3’s gain ratio is actually close to the rough average gain ratio for a 16″ of 3.
+The popular Guardian Ethos 16 Inch and the Raleigh Rowdy also have 3.5 gain ratios.
 The only other 16″ bike that has a gain ratio over 4 is the Ridgeback Dimensions at 4.2.

 The q-factor of a bike is the inside distance between the two pedals.
 This measurement correlates to how much a child has to splay their legs in order to pedal the bike.
 The less splay required to pedal, the more efficient the pedal stroke.